Employee Health: Federal

 Author: Lourdes Fernández

 - Maintaining a safety- and health-conscious workplace leads to a wide range of benefits for employers, such as increased productivity, decreased costs and decreased time off for injuries and illnesses.
-An employer should explore options for offering wellness and fitness programs, disease management programs and employee assistance programs.
 See Creating a Safe and Healthful Workplace.

 - HR should have a program to help manage everyday health concerns in the workplace, such as basic first aid, hygiene and allergies.
 See Everyday Health Concerns.